(meals key: B = breakfast; L = lunch; D = dinner)

 Day 9.
 Tsenkher Hot Springs

-Today is another semi rest with a short but beautiful ride climbing three passes past forests of fir and pastures of alpine flowers.
-Non of the climbs are particularly high, but the final one is of sufficient distance to work up a good appetite for lunch.
-The conditions make for a swift ride, and following a tea break atop the flower bedecked final pass we swoop downhill on smooth double track to the the comfort of our ger camp, which we should reach before noon.
+Today is another semi-rest with a short but beautiful ride climbing three passes past forests of fir and pastures of alpine flowers.
+None of the climbs are particularly high, but the final one is of sufficient distance to work up a good appetite for lunch.
+The conditions make for a swift ride, and following a tea break atop the flower-bedecked final pass we swoop downhill on smooth double track to the comfort of our ger camp, which we should reach before noon.

 The afternoon can be whiled away soothing tired muscles in the mineral water of the hot pools, taking a massage, relaxing in your ger, wandering a little in the hills, or enjoying a cold beer and convivial banter in the ger camp’s bar.